Large Multi-modal Models Can Interpret Features in Large Multi-modal Models: Conclusion

 \section{Conclusion}

-In summary, we present an in-depth examination on the internal structure of the LMM and introduce an automated pipeline for interpreting its open-semantic features.
-Furthermore, we propose methods for steering the model’s behavior through these features and for identifying the sources of errors within the LMM.
-By systematically analyzing both the structural and functional aspects of the model, we aim to offer valuable insights into its interpretability and reliability.
-We hope that these findings will not only contribute to the advancement of research in this area but also stimulate further exploration into this area.
+In summary, we analyze the internal structure of the LMM and introduce an automated pipeline for interpreting its open-semantic features.
+We also propose methods to steer the model’s behavior and identify error sources.
+By examining both structural and functional aspects, we provide insights into its interpretability and reliability, aiming to advance research and encourage further exploration.